 Absolutely.
 Most persons can purchase a car within a year after discharge and obtain a home mortgage within 2 years at reasonable rates.
 Some landlords may require a co-signer for a lease.
 Most clients report that bankruptcies drastically improve their circumstances.

-When a Bankruptcy is filed a temporary court order called a discharge goes into effect stopping foreclosures, garnishments and collections.
-If the Debtor completes the Bankruptcy a permanent court order called a discharge is issued.
+A discharge is an immediate temporary order that goes into effect when you file Bankruptcy.
+This order stops foreclosures, garnishments, and collections.
+Also, when the Debtor completes the Bankruptcy a permanent court order called a discharge is issued.
 After you file bankruptcy you must complete a debtor education course to obtain the discharge.

-71) What if I forget a debt or asset?
+71. What if I forget a debt or an asset?

-The means test is used to determine whether you can file as a Chapter 7 or 13.
-If your income is less than the average income for your size family that you automatically are presumed to be able to file a Chapter 7 in good faith.
-If your income is above the average income you may still be able to file if after deducting for reasonable expenses you are unable to repay a reasonable part of your debt.
-You can choose to file as a Chapter 13 even if you are poor and you may want to in order to strip a second mortgage or to stop IRS and student loan collections.
+The means test for determining whether you file as Chapter 7 or 13.
+If your income is less than the average income for your family size, it is presumed that you will file Chapter 7 in good faith.
+Additionally, after deducting for reasonable expenses, if you are unable to repay a reasonable part of your debt, you might still be able to file.
+You can also file Chapter 13 even if you are poor.
+In fact, this is something you might do to strip a second mortgage or to stop IRS and student loan collections.

-Only qualified retirement accounts are protected from creditors and the Bankruptcy court.
-Simply sticking money in a bank and calling it your retirement account won’t save it from attachment.
-Generally if you can reach it creditors and the bankruptcy court can take it.
-If you have contributed to your retirement account for the last 8 months to a year then you may generally continue to contribute at that level of contribution in a Chapter 13.
-Also if you have borrowed from a 401k those deductions continue as allowed expenses in your allowed budget in the means test and in your schedules. .
+Only retirement accounts that qualify get protection from creditors and the Bankruptcy court.
+But, simply sticking money in a bank, and calling it your retirement account won’t save it from attachment.
+Generally, if you can reach it, creditors and the bankruptcy court can take it.
+Also, if you contributed to your retirement account for the last 8 months to a year then generally you continue to contribute at that level of contribution in Chapter 13.
+Also, if you borrowed from a 401k, those deductions continue as allowable expenses in your budget in the means test and in your schedules.

 If a creditor continues to call after the case has been filed you may file a contempt action against them for damages.
 The creditor is liable for damages plus attorney fees but you must keep records.
-If you can record the calls and keep any documentation and records.
+It’s to your advantage to record the calls and keep any corresponding documentation and records.